What Is a Mid Engine Car?

 3. Feels more balanced when driving

-4. More practical because it doesn’t have a large boot at the back
+4. It is more practical because it doesn’t have a large boot at the back.

-5. It can be made into a 2+2, where you can have two people sitting in the rear behind the driver.
+5. It can be made into a 2+2, where two people sit in the rear behind the driver.

-When turning a corner, a mid engine car feels more balanced than a front-engine or rear-engine vehicle, which feels like they are going to tip over.
+When turning a corner, a mid-engine car feels more balanced than a front-engine or rear-engine vehicle, which feels like it will tip over.

-A mid engine car is more nimble and more accessible to drive around bends and corners than a front or rear-engine vehicle, as there is less weight over one wheel or either side of the car, so it’s easier to turn, steer and take corners.
+There is less weight over one wheel or either side of the car, so it’s easier to turn, steer, and take corners.

 This makes mid-engine cars suitable for racing, although this depends on who has built them.